 Proponents have been teaching the two-Cumorahs theory for decades, but they know most members of the Church would be uncomfortable with it, so they don't talk about it much.
 In this post, I'll show you some of their writing, which they circulate mainly among themselves.
 Nevertheless, their influence on the Church has been profound.
 Often Sunday School, Seminary and Institute teachers don't even realize they are teaching this theory that expressly and intentionally contradicts what Joseph and Oliver taught.

 To begin with, I'll repeat what Joseph Fielding Smith said about the two-Cumorahs theory:

 "This modernistic theory of necessity, in order to be consistent, must place the waters of Ripliancum and the Hill Cumorah some place within the restricted territory of Central America, notwithstanding the teachings of the Church to the contrary for upwards of 100 years.
 Because of this theory some members of the Church have become confused and greatly disturbed in their faith in the Book of Mormon."

-LDS scholars and educators have rejected President Smith's warning on the ground that he didn't know what he was talking about.
+Proponents of the two-Cumorahs theory have rejected President Smith's warning on the ground that he didn't know what he was talking about.
 They reject every prophet and apostle who has spoken about Cumorah, all the way back to Joseph Smith and Oliver Cowdery.
 Keep that in mind as I show you how widely the two-Cumorahs theory is being taught in the Church today.

 Temple Square, North Visitors Center, teaches the "two-Cumorahs" theory.